aquamarinewave/project-FullStackForce01/README.md

 # Your Pet

 Welcome to our React-based pets app, designed for anyone who loves pets!
-This app offers a range of features, including the ability to save and add your own pets, create your favorite list, and read some news about pets!
+This app offers a range of features, including the ability to save and add your own pets, create your favorite list of ads, and read some news about pets!
 Our site will help you to buy or take a new pet to your home.
 Or if you have pet for sale - just do it here!

 ## Screenshots